thomasvincent/assemblyline/README.md

 The provided node / template pairs are the following:

-* **maven**     Provides maven capabilities.
+* **gradle**     Provides gradle capabilities.
 * **docker**    Provides access to the docker client and socket.
 * **release**   Mounts release related secrets *(e.g. gpg keys, ssh keys etc)*.
 * **clients**   Provides access to the kubernetes and openshift binaries.

-#### Maven Node
+#### Gradle Node

-Provides maven capabilities by adding a container with the maven image.
+Provides gradle capabilities by adding a container with the gradle image.
 The container mounts the following volumes:

-* Secret `jenkins-maven-settings` Add your maven configuration here.
+* Secret `jenkins-gradle-settings` Add your gradle configuration here.
-* PersistentVolumeClaim `jenkins-mvn-local-repo` The maven local repository to use.
+* PersistentVolumeClaim `jenkins-mvn-local-repo` The gradle local repository to use.

-The maven node and template support limited customization through the following properties:
+The gradle node and template support limited customization through the following properties:

-* **mavenImage** Select the maven docker image to use.
+* **gradleImage** Select the gradle docker image to use.

 Example:

-    mavenNode(mavenImage: 'maven:3.3.9-jdk-7') {
+    gradleNode(gradleImage: 'gradle:3.3.9-jdk-7') {
-        container(name: 'maven') {
+        container(name: 'gradle') {
             sh 'mvn clean install'
         }
     }